 Joy comes from the heart.
 While a child can have fun playing with something or watching TV, those things are only tools for joy, not the joy itself.
 You aren’t robbing your child of joy by taking away the “tools.”
 Alternatively, she’ll be learning that all good “stuff” in life is earned and that joy resides within her heart.

-Use the two, together, to come up with a game plan for training for your child.
 Establish your family’s government and make a manual of sorts for correction, consequences, and discipline.

 The clarity, consistency, and follow through that will birth out of this kind of parenting is a game changer.